The Company

 The Team

-Belford Research was founded by and is managed by Dr Rona Belford.
 Our highly qualified and experienced team is here to offer our expertise to bring you the highest quality service.

 Dr Rona Belford

 Dr. Belford graduated with a 1st Class Hons and PhD in the field of physical electronics at The University of Edinburgh.
-She was the final year prize winner, and won the International Prize for Innovative Devices from the Society for Hybrid Microelectronics.
+She was the final year prize winner and won the International Prize for Innovative Devices from the Society for Hybrid Microelectronics.
 She gained the RSE research scholarship for research into the behaviour of ions in amorphous materials.
 Lecturing in physical electronics at Edinburgh, she ran an active research group.
 The main area of study was that of amorphous semiconductors, specialising in electronic and optical sensors.
 Working in the USA she headed a research team developing laser materials which are now in production.
 She initiated and directed research into strained-Si technology with Edinburgh University.
 Rona founded Belford Research Inc. to investigate different routes to strained semiconductors which enhance both conductivity and optical properties.
 In 2011, she returned to the UK and set up BRL labs at Eskbank.
-Here the company performs quality laser damage and material assessment.
+She remains actively involved in the mentoring of staff and in commercial support, as a specialised consultant.

 Back to top